RobinsAviary/YueCat/README.md

 `hsv = Color.ToHSV(Color.White)`

+## 月 YueScript (Scripting)

+LuaCat uses YueScript for compiling scripts before running.
+It is a flavor of MoonScript that compiles down to [Lua](https://www.lua.org/).

+Here is the [documentation](https://yuescript.org/doc/). **Fair warning:** the overview on the site makes it look a lot more complicated than it actually is.
+The gist is that it makes all variables local (generally considered best practice nowadays) and provides a much cleaner syntax for... well, everything.

+Assuming there are no major breaking changes, upgrading to a newer version of YueScript should be as simple as replacing the one in `vendor/`.

 ## 🔨 Building

 LuaCat has no external dependencies, as it uses bindings actively maintained by the Odin language, which are built-in with the compiler.
 As such, compiling and modifying LuaCat is trivial.

 Simply open the main directory and execute `odin build .`, which will compile the host program.
 In order to run your code, place a file named "main.lua" in the base directory.
 Use the various engine callbacks to implement the functionality you need.